 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

-How about all other photography not involving fast-moving subjects?
-I found the Nikon Z6 to be remarkably capable of tackling most anything you throw at it photographically.
-I certainly don't find myself wanting to pick up my heavy DSLR for anything other than the most demanding birds in flight outings.
+Based on my experience the Nikon Z6 the camera is an excellent camera for Landscape, Macro, Stills, Protitaiure, and general photography.
 The Nikon Z6 can do everything equally as well as my DSLR can do and in many cases do it better with higher quality output.
-In fact, I find it better in many regards especially for macro, landscape, and low light shooting.
+In fact, I find it better in many regards especially for macro, landscape.
 With the smaller size Z, you might just want to start considering street photography again.

 Get Your Z Cameras through Adorama

 Nikon Z6 Features at a Glance - Interactive Features